taewdy/skeleton-nextjs-web/docs/02-design/architecture-design.md

   - Primary DB: PostgreSQL Supabase (hosted)
     - Entities: users, profiles, thread_accounts, posts, interactions, analysis_results, scores, matches, messages, audit_logs
   - Caching/Queues: We won't use Cache or Queues for the MVP, but Redis is a good option for future scalability
-  - Object Storage: Use Supabase Storage // confirm if this is feasible for storing any media/assets
+  - Object Storage: Supabase Storage (confirmed) for user-uploaded media (e.g., up to 5 profile photos per user).
+Store canonical object paths in DB and generate signed URLs at read time for private buckets.

 - AI/Analysis Layer
   - Provider-agnostic interface for LLM and embeddings (OpenAI-compatible API)